Drama

 Year 9

 During Year 9 scholars start to transition towards their GCSE studies by looking at the history of drama, technical theatre aspects and ultimately performing in front of an audience.
-Scholars will be given opportunities to explore lighting, sound, costume, directing and stage management and develop their knowledge beyond acting.
+Scholars will be given opportunities to develop their employability skills which are learned in Drama, which will develop their knowledge beyond acting.
 Scholars will also learn about different practitioners and styles of theatre with opportunity to devise and apply these styles to their own work.

 Useful Links